DavidJRichards/Aviation_Moving_Map_Display/README.md

 |automatic|Automatic increment|

  * A non-zero value in automatic starts the automatic absolute change cycle
- * Press of button A incremets the absolute position by the step value
+ * Press of button A starts the automatic map movement
- * Press of button B decrements the absolute index by the step value
+ * Press of button B stops the automatic mape movement

 #### Status display with buttons